Tarikh for Bangladesh

-Bangla calendar conversion, localized formatting, relative time, parsing, and SSR-safe React components in one small package.
+Standard presets, locale-aware structured calendar results, strict parsing, global defaults, Hijri backend selection, and SSR-safe React components in one package.

 format.ts